mkashirin/filez/README.md

 zig build --release="safe"
 ```

-After completing the above steps, the binary will be located in the
+After completing the steps above, the binary will be located in the
-"zig-out/bin/" directory.
+zig-out/bin.
 That concludes the process.
 Consider different
 `zig build` modes for embedded systems.

 ## Usage